 Teaching assistants teach two introductory communication classes per semester.
 Debate/forensics assistants teach one introductory communication class, work with the debate team or individual events participants, and travel with the team to area and national tournaments.

 An assistantship application, undergraduate transcripts, and two letters of recommendation are due by March 15 to be considered for an assistantship (for the next academic year).
 International students must also submit official TOEFL scores by the March 15 deadline to be eligible for consideration.
 To be eligible for consideration for a graduate assistantship, an applicant must meet all admission requirements for the Master's degree program.
-Assistantship applications should be submitted in hard form to 333 Moore Hall.
+Assistantship applications are available here, and should be submitted in hard form to 333 Moore Hall.

 University Scholarships, Fellowships and Financial Assistance